General Discussion

 Here is what I added to my personal experience and opinion after the debate and reading lots of articles and listening to the news;

 I did not take into account in the following polls - the people who start plugging in before the election.
-It is those very people that have not been monitoring politics and havent been until the past week or two.
-So they have no idea that Romney has every position and no position all at once, they have no idea that he is hiding shit, lying, refusing to give details until he is elected and that he and his people have been consistently making statements then retracting them.
+It is those very people that have not been “monitoring” politics and haven’t been until the past week or two.
+So they have no idea that Romney has every position and no position all at once, they have no idea that he is hiding shit, lying, refusing to give details until he is elected and that he and his “people” have been consistently making statements then retracting them.
 I mean the list goes on as everyone here already knows.

 Those who have newly arrived to the political storm that has been festering out here for far too long are not going to think to view the President as a man with a country to run while trying to prepare for debates nor are they going to think of Romney as a man that has spent 7 years of his life debating and shitting all over the place leaving a trail of haters on the Republican and Democratic side of the fence.
 Not to mention the other parties that take severe issue with him.

-at first.
-Its easy and they have to start someplace.
+They are going to go for the superficial…at first.
+It’s easy and they have to start someplace.
 Hell I do it as a starting point sometimes.

 My concern is that the media are going to play loose and fast with the public instead of giving them very important information that helps voters make informed decisions.
 However the MSM will most likely play with fire once again.
 They really are a huge problem and why we have these ill-fitting candidates get so damned close to office or even elected.
 The MSM is being painfully irresponsible and it still is not changing.
 They have proven once again they are less than forthright.

 So I personally feel that Obama won the debate and I am completely aware that is my opinion and that others have their opinion.
-I dont have a need to get those who disagree with me to submit to my opinion. ("submit" is not an accusation to the OP - Ive only noticed a trend in personal interactions, on news programs, in blogs, etc and it seems that everyone really wants to be right and get others to submit to their point of view instead of listening, discussing and re-evaluating).
+I don’t have a need to get those who disagree with me to “submit” to my opinion. ("submit" is not an accusation to the OP - I’ve only noticed a trend in personal interactions, on news programs, in blogs, etc and it seems that everyone really wants to be right and get others to submit to their point of view instead of listening, discussing and re-evaluating).

-but I appreciate it more when there are discussion worthy posts and opinions without the name calling or call-outs and I like a good debate but the escalation and pile-ons are not very appealing.
-Its everywhere these days.
+I like reading different opinions.
+It makes me think about mine.
+Sure… I could argue it or debate it but what are the rules and who decides who wins between me and someone who wants to “go there”?
+I’m really just here because I appreciate DU… but I appreciate it more when there are discussion worthy posts and opinions without the name calling or call-outs and I like a good debate but the escalation and pile-ons are not very appealing.
+It‘s everywhere these days.
 Personally I rarely argue or debate, I suck at it but I do at times state an opinion; I may stand by it, leave it as is or even re-evaluate it and revise it.
-Its a good thing Im not running for office.
+It’s a good thing I’m not running for office.

 In the end, I think having different opinions is good and it makes us exercise our intellect but we hurt that by going for cheap-shots, broad-brushing and devaluing others in the process.